-An excess applies to your Budget Direct Health Insurance policy – paying it entitles you to lower premiums for your health insurance.
+An excess applies to your Budget Direct Health Insurance policy – and paying an excess entitles you to lower premiums for your health insurance.
 When you are admitted to hospital as a private patient you will need to pay an excess.
 The maximum amount you will pay in any calendar year is:

 - $450 for singles

 How to save on your Budget Direct Health Insurance policy